-The Cert HE Health and Social Care award is located at level 4 of the FHEQ and is constructed to enable students to demonstrate knowledge and competencies as detailed in the QAA's Framework for Higher Education Qualifications:4.10 (2014).
-If a student registered for the Cert HE, successfully completes the requirements for the award, they may choose to continue to study in the following year towards the Foundation Degree rather than exit with the Cert HE.
-The FdSc Health and Social

-Care award is located at level 5 of the FHEQ and is constructed to enable students to demonstrate knowledge and competencies as detailed in the QAA's Framework for Higher Education Qualifications:4.12 (2014).
+The Certificate of Higher Education in Mental Health award is located at Level 4 of the FHEQ and is constructed to enable students to demonstrate knowledge and competencies as detailed in the QAA's QAA's Framework for Higher Education Qualifications:4.10 (2014).
+If a student registered for the Cert HE, successfully completes the requirements for the award, they may choose to continue to study in the following year towards the Foundation degree rather than exit with the Cert HE.
+The FdSc in Mental Health award is located at level 5 of the FHEQ and is constructed to enable students to demonstrate knowledge and competencies as detailed in the QAA's Framework for Higher Education Qualifications:4.12 (2014).

-Work-based learning aspects of the course are informed by Making it work: a guidebook exploring work-based learning (QAA2010) and incorporate UW Policy for Management of Placement and Work Based Learning (2016)
+Work-based learning aspects of the course are informed by Making it work: a guidebook exploring work-based learning (QAA2010) and incorporate UW_Policy_for_Management_of_Placement_and_WBL.pdf (2016)

-The course is also designed to meet requirements of The UK Quality Code for Higher Education: Overview and Expectations(2018) (including e-learning).
+The course is also designed to meet requirements of The UK Quality Code for Higher Education: Overview and Expectations (including e-learning).